One of my favourite books on agility is The People’s Scrum (Dymaxicon, 2013) by Tobias Mayer.

 More than any other book I’ve read on agile, this is the book that got me thinking most deeply about why we do certain things.
 Mayer doesn’t always offer the answer, because – in good postmodern tradition – my answer may be different to yours, but he does make you think.
 Like all good books I come away from this one feeling like I have changed, and seeing the world a little differently.

 A new way of thinking

-Prompted by a post on LinkedIn, I’ve started re-reading the book.
+Prompted by, I’ve started re-reading the book.